 1. Modify the OEM buckle system.
 I tried this.
 Too fiddly and I didn’t like the bulky buckle riding on top of the tongue.

 2. Use buckles from Scott Cosmos.
-Nice buckles and they’d work, but ladder is riveted on without an easy way of re-attaching.
+Nice buckles and they’d work, but ladder is riveted on without an easy way of removing and re-attaching.

-3. La Spoortiva Spectre.
-Lightweight buckles with a beautiful low profile.
+3. La Sportiva Spectre.
+Lightweight “Pegasus” buckles with a beautiful low profile.
 On and off with threaded fasteners, fit perfectly like they were made for the job.
-I asked yesterday, and yes, this buckle will be available as a spare part.
+Available from La Sportiva as a spare part.

 I’m probably going to get asked “Lou, how essential is the buckle mod?”
 If you don’t climb much without skis, I’d say it’s probably not necessary (though fun!).
 But if you do a lot of ski alpinism that involves scrambling and snow climbing without skis, or if your skiing involves bashing through a lot of rough vegetation, you’ll find this mod to be valuable.